 - “Am I too old?
 Maybe I’m too young?
 Too quirky?
 Too this or that?”

-- “I have no idea how to start a business.
+- “I do not understand how to start a business.
 I’ve never done this before.”

 - “The number of organizers in my neck of the woods is overwhelming; is the market saturated?”